 How Much Does it Usually Cost to Hike the Three Capes Track?

 The regular hut experience on the Three Capes Track costs $495 for an adult and $396 for concessions and children.
-This includes a boat transfer from Port Arthur Historic Site to the start of the track, as well as 3 nights accommodation and use of the facilities at the huts and a bus transfer back to Port Arthur at the end (from Fortescue Bay).
+This includes a boat transfer from Port Arthur Historic Site to the start of the track, as well as 3 nights of accommodation and use of the facilities at the huts and a bus transfer back to Port Arthur at the end (from Fortescue Bay).

 Walkers can book this online but only 36 registered "hut hikers" can depart on the Three Capes Track per day, ensuring the huts aren't overfilled.
 Apparently, bookings fill up fast and are nearly always fully booked during holiday periods.